rustfs/docs.rustfs.com/docs/en/installation/windows/index.md

 ---
 title: "Installing RustFS on Windows"
-description: "One-click startup of RustFS using Windows."
+description: "Use Windows one-click startup for RustFS."
 ---

 # Installing RustFS on Windows